lokeshkvn/GSoC-CPAchecker-Project/README.md

 - Added e2e testing for all the controllers.
 - Added Tests for e2e testing  error path section and external file sections.
 - Added testing for graphs and content inside tabs.
-- Fixed trunckated error code and source code bug.
+- Fixed truncated error code and source code bug.

 ### Week 12 (August 1, 2018 - August 9, 2018)

 - Created docker image for java and nodejs.
-- Added stage fot creating counterexample report from CPAcheker for e2e testing in CI
+- Added stage for creating counterexample report from CPAcheker for e2e testing in CI
 - Completion of Milestone 5 (e2e testing).
 - Added e2e tests in GitLab CI.
-- Added report genrator for e2e testing using external plugin
+- Added report generator for e2e testing using external plugin
 - Added Unit testing report generator using karma-html-reporter
 - Added documentation for Javascript Report Testing.